We offer a range of Instrumental and Vocal lessons by experienced, well qualified and enthusiastic self-employed music teachers.

 We have a large number of instruments available to hire.
 Please contact us for further information.

-For the academic year 2020-2021 the fee for group instrumental lessons is £85 a term and the fee for an individual instrumental lesson is £130 a term.
+For the academic year 2023-2024 the fee for individual instrumental lessons is £130 per term.
+Occasionally we can offer a group rate if there is another student of a similar standard.
+This can be discussed after an application is made.
 Please download and read our application form for more details regarding payment and fees.

 Paul Armstrong - Keyboard and Piano